-As this job uses Requests-HTML to render the page in a headless Chromium instance, it requires massively more resources than a "URL" job.
+As this job uses Pyppeteer to render the page in a headless Chromium instance, it requires massively more resources than a "URL" job.
 Use it only on pages where url does not give the right results.

-Hint: in many instances instead of using "Navigate" you can monitor the output of an API called by the site during page loading containing the information you're after using the much faster "URL" job type.
+Hint: in many instances instead of using a "Browser" job you can monitor the output of an API called by the site during page loading containing the information you're after using the much faster "URL" job type.

+'''

 (Note: navigate implies kind: browser)

+'''

-1.3.3 Command
+1.3.3 Shell